 Planning Your Trip to the Amazon – Information About the Amazon

 The legendary Amazon is one of the planet’s enigmas.
-The world’s largest river basin, 2.5 million square miles (6.5 million square kilometers), but also the planet’s greatest rainforest, the Amazon is a vast open-air greenhouse of global evolution and unsolved mysteries whose true potential remains largely unknown and untapped.
+The world’s largest river basin with 2.5 million square miles (6.5 million square kilometers).
+It is also the planet’s greatest rainforest.
+The Amazon is a vast open-air greenhouse of global evolution and unsolved mysteries whose true potential remains largely unknown and untapped.
 It is possible to fly for hours over the Amazon region and see no break in the carpet of greenery except for the sinuous curves of the region’s rivers.

 Amazon Travel and Tourism Information

 Though it is not the longest river in the world, there can be no doubt the Brazilian territory, is where a tenth of the world’s 10 million living species make their homes.
 Within the Amazon Basin resides a wealth of life richer than any place else on earth, including 500 mammals, 175 different lizards, 300 other reptile species, tree climbers of every kind, and a third of the worlds identified bird species.
 Millions of species remain undiscovered.

 Two of the best places to see some of this incredible wildlife is at the Uakari and Anavilhanas Jungle lodges.

 Although the indigenous people of the Amazon have resided in this region for centuries long before the European Conquistadors ever set foot in Amazonia, the adventurer first credited to have voyaged down the river Amazon was Francisco de Orellana in 1542.